 Forestry and Agrifoods

-AgriInsurance is designed as a management tool to provide producers with some measure of income protection against uncontrollable natural perils.
+AgriInsurance is designed as a management tool to provide producers with income protection against uncontrollable natural perils.
 The Newfoundland and Labrador Crop Insurance Agency offers crop-specific insurance coverage.
 Coverage offered to producers is available under two scenarios: the first is based on the producer's pre-harvest cost of production; and the second is based on 70% of the five year average market price for the crop.
 Under both options, the producer's investment is protected against the effects of drought, excessive moisture, wind, frost, hail, snow, wildlife, disease and insects.
 However, AgriInsurance does not cover losses due to poor farming practices, negligence or lack of insect, disease or weed control.
 The Agency further requires that insured producers follow control practices as recommended by the Department of Natural Resources for the control of late blight and clubroot.

 There are currently separate insurance plans for: potato, turnip, cabbage, beet, carrot on mineral soils, carrot on peat-based soils and parsnip.
 There is a basic requirement of one acre of crop and insurance must be purchased on the entire crop planted (not just the high risk areas).